JvanKatwijk/qt-dab/README.md

 Building an executable for qt-dab: a few notes
 ----------------------------------------------------------------

-Qhile for Linux-x64 and Windows there are precompiled versions, there may be reasons to build an executable.
+While for Linux-x64 and Windows there are precompiled versions, there may be reasons to build an executable.
 Building an executable is not very complicated,  it is described in detail in the manual.
 Since it is customary to avoid reading a manual, here are the